blessnetwork/bless-ui/docs/card.md

 | `children`    | `React.ReactNode` | Main card content                                             |
 | `image`       | `string`          | (Optional) URL of an image to display at the top of the card. |

-The Card component also accepts all standard HTML div attributes except `title`.

-## Styling

-The Card uses Tailwind CSS for responsive layout:

-- Full width on small screens
-- Two columns on medium screens
-- Three columns on large screens

-Override styles with the `className` prop.

 ## Structure

 The Card is composed of:

-- `CardWrapper`: Main container
+- `CardWrapper`: Main container.
-- `CardHeader`: Contains title and description
+- `CardHeader`: Contains title and description.
-- `CardContent`: Holds main content
+- `CardContent`: Holds main content.
-- `CardFooter`: For footer content
+- `CardFooter`: For footer content.
 - `CardImage`: (Optional) Displays an image at the top of the card if the `image` prop is provided.

 ## Customization